-Staff and Other Adults Pupils
+Staff and Other Adults Pupils Pupils

 Communication Technologies Not allowed Allowed Allowed at certain times Allowed for selected staff Not allowed Allowed Allowed at certain times Allowed with staff permission

 Mobile phones may be brought to school

 Use of mobile phones in lessons

 Use of mobile phones in social time

 Taking photos on mobile phones / cameras

-Use of other mobile devices eg tablets, gaming devices School has a set of ipads which are used by staff and children during school.
+Use of other mobile devices eg tablets, gaming devices Schoo l has a s set of ipa ads which during h are use school. ed by sta iff and ch nildren

 Use of personal email addresses in school, or on school network

 Use of school email for personal emails

 Use of messaging apps Messaging apps have been disabled on ipads

 Use of social media

 Use of blogs

-When using communication technologies the school considers the following as good practice:
+When using communication technologies, the school considers the following as good practice:

-- The official school email service may be regarded as safe and secure and is monitored.
+• The official school email service may be regarded as safe and secure and is monitored.
 Users should be aware that email communications are monitored.
-Staff should therefore use only the school email service to communicate with others when in school, or on school systems (eg by remote access). - Users must immediately report, to the nominated person in accordance with the school policy, the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication.
+Staff should therefore use only the school email service to communicate with others when in school, or on school systems (e.g. by remote access).

-- Any digital communication between staff and pupils or parents / carers (email, chat, Schools 360 etc) must be professional in tone and content.
+- Users must immediately report, to the nominated person in accordance with the school policy, the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication. - Any digital communication between staff and pupils or parents / carers (email, chat, Schools 360 etc) must be professional in tone and content.
 These communications may only take place on official (monitored) school systems.
 Personal email addresses, text messaging or social media must not be used for these communications. - Pupils will send e-mails through the school admin system and will be assisted by the Admin Officer to do so. - Pupils should be taught about e-safety issues, such as the risks attached to the sharing of personal details.
 They should also be taught strategies to deal with inappropriate communications and be reminded of the need to communicate appropriately when using digital technologies. - Personal information should not be posted on the school website and only official email addresses should be used to identify members of staff.